-Seay also serves as the southeast region’s special government employee of the National Security Innovation Network (NSIN), a program office within the U.S. Department of Defense.
+Seay also serves as the southeast region’s senior advisor of the National Security Innovation Network (NSIN), a program office within the U.S. Department of Defense.
 In this role, she is leveraging talent through new partnerships with major universities and the venture community to drive national security innovation.

 Bev has a BS Mathematics and MS Computers, Information and Control Engineering from the University of Michigan.